How to Make an Offer on a House

 Purchasing a home is an orchestrated process involving many parts, and can seem daunting to a first-time home buyer.
 The paperwork, calculations, and contract deadlines are often overwhelming.
-Understanding the process and timing of each of the steps, as well as working closely with your realtor and your Herring Bank Loan Officer, will go a long way to simplify your home buying experience.
+Understanding the process and timing of each of the steps, as well as working closely with your realtor and a Herring Bank Loan Officer, will go a long way to simplify your home buying experience.

 Before Making An Offer